inwebo/dirtree-by-file-content-hash/README.md

 # file-name-hashing
 How can one store a large number of files while maintaining a high level of performance during access?
-One solution is file name hashing.
+One solution is file content hashing.

 This class will generate SHA 512 hash from the content of a file, and it will return you a directory structure based on the file hash.